amrabdelmoghny/WFI32-IoT/GettingStarted.md

 4. Using Amazon Alexa® app, enable the skill '<img src="resources/media/figure_2_5_1.png" width="30" /> [Microchip IoT](https://www.amazon.com/gp/product/B08B5THZH5?ref&ref=cm_sw_em_r_as_dp_iuhtblwcTlYL4)' and add the dev board as a smart home device.
 5. You can now control the on-board **YELLOW LED** with voice commands using the friendly name provided while claiming the device earlier:
 > Alexa, turn on the light
+6. The **YELLOW LED** will remain on/off for 3 Seconds based on the voice command.

  **Note**: You can find out more information about connecting a smart home device to Alexa from [this link](http://tinyurl.com/alexa-smart-home)

+ **Note**: Supported browsers inlcude Google Chrome, Mozilla Firefox, Safari, and Microsoft Edge while Internet Explorer is not supported.

+ **Note**: Only devices registered to the Microchip Cloud account can be registered for voice control and controlled via the voice skills.
+In case of registration errors, please contact [Microchip support](http://microchip.com/support)